Muncie Flyers: Origins

 The origins of the team show that it evolved from the Congerville (Muncie) Athletic Club, which dates back to at least 1905.
 Local newspapers provided spotty coverage of the team.
 An occasional reference was made to a game being scheduled and sometimes the game results with a brief game account were in the Monday paper.
 In 1910, the Congerville Athletic Club finished with a 10–0–1 record, outscoring their opponents 145–0.
 All of the home games were played against other local Muncie teams, while the road games were played in nearby Hartford City, Dunkirk, and Alexandria.
 In 1916, the Congerville Athletic Club team and the Congerville Flyers team merged and Muncie was represented by the Congerville Flyers.

 The Flyers

 The Congerville Muncie Flyers evolved from a team called the Congerville Thirds.
 This team was later renamed the Congerville Flyers.
 The 1915 edition of the Flyers proved to be a respectable team, finishing with a 5–3–3 record.
-Their star player was local player Cooney Checkeye.
+Their star player was local player Cooney Checkaye.
 Playing all its games on the road, the 1916 Flyers had a disappointing year, finishing with a 2–6–1 record.
 Also representing Congerville in 1915 and 1916 was the Congerville Eagles.
 This lightweight team was closely associated with the Flyers, sometimes lending the heavyweight team a player or two when they were short due to injuries.